Frequently Asked Questions (FAQs)

 Are there any hatcheries or nurseries in Alaska?

 Yes.
 Refer to operations details for more details.
 Hatcheries spawn adult organisms (broodstock) and produce microscopic spat or seed.
 Nurseries can then grow these spat to a large enough size for shellfish farmers to place in culture gear or plant on their farm sites.

-What kind of shellfish/aquatic plants are being raised in Alaska?
+What kind of shellfish / aquatic plants are being produced in Alaska??

 Can I raise fish?